AirTag for Rental Equipment

 AirTag Tracking for Rental Equipment

-Rental equipment doesn't always come back.
 Customers keep gear past the return date.
 Deliveries never arrive.
-"Returned" assets can't be found in the yard.
-AirTag + TagLogger tracks every rental from yard to customer site to return — with location history for billing disputes and geofence alerts for overdue recovery.
+TagLogger tracks every rental yard-to-site-to-return with location history and geofence alerts.

 The quiet problems in rental equipment operations